 The various types of hypersonic missiles

-Those with rocket propulsion release a warhead glide (to glider) gliding at hypersonic speed between 50 e 100 km of altitude, maneuvering to avoid interceptor missiles.
+Those with rocket propulsion release a warhead glide (to glider) gliding at hypersonic speed between 50 and 100 km of altitude, maneuvering to avoid interceptor missiles.

 Those equipped with statoreactor (jet propeller) they fly low, at hypersonic speed, following the contours of the terrain and maneuvering like cruise missiles.

 Given the curvature of the Earth, they are spotted by ground radars only when they are a 1-2 minutes from the goal.
 Their radar sighting is made even more difficult by the fact that, at hypersonic speed, a sheath of high temperature plasma forms around the head.

 The United States is building the following hypersonic missiles: